natep1123/Springboard-Capstone-Ideas/README.md

 _Ideas pool for my full-stack web development capstone project using MERN stack (MongoDB, Express.js, React.js, Node.js)._

+Navigate to the `Ideas` directory for more details about each project.

 ---

 ## 1: Trail Incident Reporter